Staff meeting in restaurant to discuss food safety

 • Reduce costs due to food waste, pest eradication or meal comps

-Userve provides the comprehensive online food handler training that food workers need to practice food safety.
+Userve provides the comprehensive online Food Handler Training that food workers need to practice food safety.
 Set yourself and your business up for success by providing training to all Food Handlers and fostering a positive food safety culture.

 Food Handler Training